How 21st Century Thinking Is Just Different

 This hints at the concept not so much of student motivation, but student impetus.

-Facing the barrage of information, task, and procedure they tend to on a daily basis in the classroom, and on their Playstation 3s and iPads, habits form as a matter of protection and survival, especially as they seek out currencies and value in learning.
+Facing the barrage of information, task, and procedure they tend to on a daily basis in the classroom, and on their video games and YouTube videos and social media and text messages, students form digital habits as natural as a reflex.
+And like reflexes, these habits are a matter of protection and survival, especially as they seek out currencies and value in learning.
 Instinct kicks in, and they quickly establish what’s most important in a given context.

 How the Habits of Mind develop is not as simple as merely naming them.
 It is one thing to remind little Johnny to persist in the face of adversity.
 It is another to create consistent reasons and opportunities for him to do so, and nurturing it all with modeling, resources, and visible relevance.